Mayankrai449/VoteX/README.md

 # VoteX

+## About This Project

+Welcome to the Blockchain-Based Voting System repository!
+This project aims to implement a secure and transparent voting system using blockchain technology.
+While the repository currently offers a simple voting system with basic features, such as poll creation, voting, and result viewing, please note that the blockchain features are planned for future implementation and are not yet available.

+I am actively working on integrating blockchain technology into the voting system to enhance security, transparency, and trust in the electoral process.
+Stay tuned for updates as I continue to develop and refine the project.

+Your feedback and contributions are highly appreciated as I work towards building a robust and reliable blockchain-based voting solution.

+Thank you for your interest in the Blockchain-Based Voting System project!

 ## Introduction
 Welcome to the Voting System VoteX!
 This document provides an overview of the features, setup instructions, and usage guidelines for the Voting System application.